JackSanders1998/personal-website/src/data/works/amp-marketing/index.md

 # What is amp?
 ---
 [ampmusic.co](https://ampmusic.co) is a platform to provide budding artists with all the tools they need to thrive in the music industry.
-We are starting with an analytics dashboard that you can read about [here](https://www.thejacksanders.com/amp-dashboard/) and join the waitlist for [here](https://ampmusic.co/waitlist).
+We are starting with an analytics dashboard that you can read about [here](https://www.thejacksanders.com/amp-dashboard/) and join the waitlist for the dashboard [here](https://ampmusic.co/waitlist).